dirksen-argon/HoP/README.md

 &ensp;set
 &ensp;&ensp;The set command will store the argument as a string to be checked later.
 &ensp;&ensp;set can be used to set flags to be checked by the req list in the JSON structure.
+&ensp;&ensp;You can set a namespace to exist (even if it is empty) using the set command.
+Just include a ":" after the namespace name.

 &ensp;unset
 &ensp;&ensp;The unset command will remove any instances of the argument string that are being stored as a flag to be checked later